jamf/NoMADLogin-AD/README.md

 * Ability to enable FileVault on APFS without a logout
 * Choose between a macOS-style loginscreen, or the older loginwindow types
 * Customize the login screen with your own art and background
+* Display a EULA for users to accept on login
+* Create a keychain item for NoMAD

+## What's new in 1.2.0
+* Support for more than one managed domain (#97)
+* Support for FDE passthrough from EFI unlock to the Desktop for FileVault (#74 & #82)
+* KeychainAdd mechanism allows for NoLoAD to add a NoMAD Keychain item or reset the Login keychain if passwords don't match. (#79)
+* EULA mechanism allows for user acceptance of terms to complete login process
+* Blured effect layer over the background image at login can have alpha adustments. (#71)
+* The placeholder text in the username field can be changed. (#96)
+* Admin user creation can be gated by groups. (#32)
+* Users created by NoMAD Login have an account attribute added to indicate so. (#26)

 Please file any issues, or requested features, in the [project issue tracker](https://gitlab.com/orchardandgrove-oss/NoMADLogin-AD/issues).